TyModdingWiki/tymoddingwiki.github.io/Ty1/ExeVariables.md

 But for something like Lyre Lyre which only has 5 and the level before it, snow worries, has 24, you would need to lower snow worries down to at least 5 IDs to then be able to add new unique IDs to Lyre to not have any overlap between the two levels

 You could even go across multiple levels to increase the amount of ID, eg. could set Rainbow Cliffs and Two up to 6 frames, to then be able to increase the amount in Walk in the Park up to 9, just keep in mind you would need to set the ID at -44 with Two Ups addresses

+Below is offsets for each picture frame ID (all IDs are ints), the levels they are assigned to by default, and the pointer address for the local variable the IDs are located by default (used to edit a LEA opcode)

 ### Rainbow Cliffs (Z1)